TITLE 8 SOCIAL SERVICES

 (a) the eligible recipient dies;

-(b) documentation in medical records indicates that the eligible recipient left against medical advice or was removed from the facility by his legal guardian against medical advice;
+(b) documentation in medical records indicates that the eligible recipient left against medical advice or was removed from the facility by their legal guardian against medical advice;

 (c) an eligible recipient is transferred to another facility to obtain necessary medical care unavailable at the transferring facility; or